mongodb/leafygreen-ui/STYLEGUIDE.md

 ---

-### Use UPPERCASE for static constants, and refactor to a shared file if needed.
+### Use UPPERCASE for static constants, and refactor to a shared file if needed

 ---